juliuslipp/create-sveltek-app/README.md

-# Welcome to create-kit-app!
+# Welcome to create-sveltek-app!
-A simple CLI tool for generating SvelteKit apps with your favourite apps already configured.
+A simple CLI tool for generating opinionated SvelteKit apps with your favourite apps already configured.

 ## 🔥 Features 🔥
 - **TypeScript** - Type-safe code